Big Sur: Spanish ranchos

 On July 30, 1834, Figueroa granted Rancho El Sur, two square leagues of land totalling 8,949-acres (3,622 ha), to Juan Bautista Alvarado.
-The grant extended between the Little Sur River and what is now called Cooper Point.
+The grant extended from the Little Sur River to what became known as Cooper Point.
 Alvarado later traded Rancho El Sur for the more accessible Rancho Bolsa del Potrero y Moro Cojo in the northern Salinas Valley, owned by his uncle by marriage, Captain John B. R. Cooper.
-Rancho El Sur is still an operating cattle ranch.
+About one-half of Rancho El Sur is still an operating cattle ranch.